 Have you heard of what happened to Shark Tank judge Barbara Corcoran?
 She lost $400,000 because someone that worked in her office replied to an email that seemed like it came from someone else within the company.

 This happened because the employee didn’t take the time to review the email that the message was sent from.
-Typically hackers find a way to use a trusted email or link to get the information that their phishing for.
+Typically hackers find a way to use a trusted email or link to get the information that they’re phishing for.

 Scientists have proven that without thinking about it, your brain corrects misspelled words.
 Therefore, when someone receives an email or link that they commonly use, and one or two letters or numbers are out of place, their brains correct the mistake, and they never think anything of it.